haripkd/mftserver/README.md

 # Open source code repository for JSCAPE MFT Server

  This repository contains the source files for functions and actions which are used in JSCAPE-MFT-Server.

+ ## Promoted all functions and actions from 12.5 version.

+ All marketplace custom functions and actions are available from 12.5 version of MFT server

+ Download the version from here -- https://www.jscape.com/downloads/jscape-mft-server

+ Access the documentation here -- https://files.jscape.com/secureftpserver/docs/

  ## Getting Started